reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ## Introduction

-A curated Baldur's Gate 3 mod list that stays (somewhat) true to the vanilla experience, featuring a handful of quality-of-life improvements, bug fixes, and several visual enhancements for a smoother and more polished gameplay.
+A curated Baldur's Gate 3 mod list that stays (somewhat) true to the vanilla experience but also a bit more difficult, featuring a handful of quality-of-life improvements, bug fixes, and several visual enhancements for a smoother and more polished gameplay.
+The list is meant to be played on the tactician mode difficulty, or higher.
+But there are options to play on lower difficulty by disabling the mod [Combat Extender](https://www.nexusmods.com/baldursgate3/mods/5207).
+It does deviate somewhat in order to have a bit more balance, most of which can be toggledd off if you prefer, but I cannot guarantee that any such changes will work perfectly fine, as the list is intended to be played as is.

 What is included: